sukhbir77/pokemon-test-api/README.md

 - **React Components:** The website is built using React components to ensure modularity and reusability.
 - **TypeScript:** Enhances code quality and provides static typing for a better development experience.
 - **SCSS Styling:** Employs SCSS for styling, allowing for maintainable and organized stylesheets.
+- **Cypress Testing:** Includes automated tests using Cypress to ensure the reliability of the application.

 ## How to Run